 - Any encumbrances, rights of way, easements, orders, notices, and obligations to be applied to the property owner as a part of property ownership

-- Current rates and taxes information including the unimproved value for rating purposes
+- Current rates and tax information, including the unimproved value for rating purposes

-- Any consultants reports that apply to the matters of heritage, environmental, structural, and topography of the property
+- Any consultant reports that apply to the matters of heritage, environmental, structural, and topography of the property

 - In the case of retail property, it can be necessary to include details of sales (if to be disclosed in the tenant leases) and customer visitations to the property